HubTou/b2bt/README.md

 It tries to follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide for [Python](https://www.python.org/) code.

-## PORTABILITY
-To be tested under Windows.

 ## HISTORY
-This utility was made for [The PNU project / PyNIX](https://github.com/HubTou/PNU) in order to test the rewritten commands against the installed ones.
+This utility was made for the [PNU project](https://github.com/HubTou/PNU) in order to test the rewritten commands against the installed ones.

 ## LICENSE